Kev-in123/etch-a-sketch/README.md

-# etchasketch
+# etch a sketch
-etchasketch written in python
+etch a sketch written in python